Hassaballah El Kafrawy: Early life and education

-El Kafrawy was born in Kafr Saad, Egypt, on 22 November 1930.
-In 1955, El Kafrawy graduated from the Faculty of Engineering, Alexandria University, with a B.Sc. in Civil Engineering.
+Elkafrawi was born in Kafr Saad, Egypt, on 22 November 1930.
+In 1955, Elkafrawi graduated from the Faculty of Engineering, Alexandria University, with a B.Sc. in Civil Engineering.

 Career

 El Kafrawy started his career by working for the Ministry of Irrigation.
 It was in 1958 when he was commissioned to become an engineer in the first stage of the High Dam construction project.
 He spent almost seven years in this national giant project during which he had the chance to work under the direct supervision of the then prominent Minister of the High dam Sadki Soliman (later a prime minister).
 Based upon his performance during that period, from 1958 to 1964, El Kafrawy was promoted to become a senior engineer.
 Moreover, he was recognized in 1964 by both the Egyptian government and Soviet Union.
 He was awarded the Order of Merit (First Class) of the Egyptian government as well as the Order of the Red Flag for Labor of the Soviet government.

 From 1964 to 1967, El Kafrawy moved to supervise the installation of the first high-voltage transmission line, 500 K.V. from Aswan City to Souhag City, including its substations.
 In 1967, he was promoted to become an Executive Director and Member in the Board of Directors, the Electro-mechanical Company “Kahromica”, Ministry of Electricity.
 In 1974, following 1973 War, he was selected to become a Vice-Chairman and Chairman of the Executive Organization for Reconstruction, Suez Canal Zone.
 From 1974 to 1976, he worked in the reconstruction of the Canal Zone.
 Accordingly, he received the 1975 Order of Merit (First Class) of the Egyptian Government for the second time.